Abraham Foxman: Opposition to congressional resolution recognizing the Armenian genocide

 In July 2007, Foxman opposed a congressional resolution recognizing the Armenian genocide.
 "I don't think congressional action will help reconcile the issue.
 The resolution takes a position; it comes to a judgement", said Foxman in a statement issued to the Jewish Telegraphic Agency.
 "The Turks and Armenians need to revisit their past.
 The Jewish community shouldn't be the arbiter of that history, nor should the U.S. Congress."

 Sharistan Melkonian, chairwoman of the Armenian National Committee of Eastern Massachusetts, accused Foxman of engaging in "genocide denial" in an interview with The Boston Globe.
 Various New England communities threatened to sever ties with the ADL-sponsored "No Place for Hate" program in response.
 In August 2007, Foxman publicly affirmed the position of the Anti-Defamation League, "that the consequences of [the Ottoman government's] actions were indeed tantamount to genocide", but that a United States Congressional recognition of this history was unnecessary, and not helpful.
 He went on to state, "We continue to firmly believe that a Congressional Resolution on such matters is a counterproductive diversion and will not foster reconciliation between Turks and Armenians.
 We will not hesitate to apply the term 'genocide' in the future."
-Foxman additionally sent a letter to Turkish Prime Minister Recep Tayyip Erdogan expressing regret over the difficulty his position caused for the government of Turkey: "We had no intention to put the Turkish people or its leaders in a difficult position."
+Foxman additionally sent a letter to Turkish Prime Minister Recep Tayyip Erdoğan expressing regret over the difficulty his position caused for the government of Turkey: "We had no intention to put the Turkish people or its leaders in a difficult position."